www.GolfLeagueTracker.com

 Printing Scorecards

 Before your round is played, you may want to print your own scorecards from the system.
 This will automatically print the player's name and handicap, as well as substitute information on the card, and mark which holes the players get strokes on in your matches.
-I recommend using regular heavy card stock and then you can cut them out once printed.
-You should be able to fit 2 scorecards on a page in this manner.
+I recommend using pre-perforated card stock for your scorecards.
+I've worked with Church Paper to develop a 2-up and 3-up scorecard stock for your use.

 Entering and Reviewing Scores